Change Image Opacity Online

 Color key removal selectively makes pixels transparent based on their color.
 You select a target color (like white or green), set a tolerance level, and every pixel within that color range becomes transparent while the rest of the image stays fully opaque.
 This is the right choice when you want to remove a solid-color background while keeping the subject fully visible — similar to how green screen works in video production.

-Image Transparency Use Cases
+Image Opacity & Transparency Use Cases

 From watermarks to web design, transparent images are essential for professional visual work.